-Project development costs include the project costs for Windrise (Note 4(L)) and the US wind development projects (Note 4(B)).
+Project development costs primarily include the project costs for US wind development projects (Note 4(F)) and an Alberta Hydro development project.
 Some projects were written off in 2019 and 2018 as they are no longer proceeding (see Note 7(D)).